Rokhan/gocpp/README.md

 # gocpp
 Quick and dirty experimentations to parse go code and generate equivalent c++ code.

-Nothing really useful practically at the moment as a lots of things are still mocked.
+Nothing really useful practically at the moment as a lots of things are still mocked and the garbage collector is not implemented.

 The compiler code is in [cmd\main.go](cmd/main.go)
 The compiler is tested with go files in [tests/](./tests/) directory and the output is in [generated/](./generated/) directory.